fslaborg/docs-template/README.md

-# fslab documentation template
+# The fslab documentation template

-`dotnet new` template setting up the necessary folder structure and files for [FSharp.Formatting]() documentation.
-It uses a fslab color scheme.
+`dotnet new` template setting up the necessary folder structure and files for [FSharp.Formatting](https://github.com/fsprojects/FSharp.Formatting) documentation.
+It uses a custom fslab color scheme and html template.

 ## How does it look like?